xma711/notebook/linux/small_computer/beaglebone_black/README.md

 however, apparently, not all pins will be shown here. for example, after exporting the analog pins device tree overlay, the pins are not shown here.

-Also, when using LCD, exporting the analog pins device tree doesn't complain, but the pins cannot be used. there could be some confliction between the hidden LCD pins and analog pins.
+Also, when using LCD, exporting the analog pins device tree doesn't complain, but the pins cannot be used. there could be some conflicts between the hidden LCD pins and analog pins.

 HDMI
 ------------------------